Joon1221/CS348-project/README.md

 The following features have been implemented for Milestone 2.

-The SQL queries are found in the backend at backend/api/views.py and the feature implemention details are in the found below.
+The SQL queries are found in the backend at backend/api/views.py and the feature implemention details are found below.

 1. Login/Sign in (Milestone 2)
 ![alt text](img/SignInPage.png)